On the integrality of Seshadri constants of abelian surfaces: Products of elliptic curves with complex multiplication

 Theorem~\ref{thm:intro-integer} provides the exact picture, on which surfaces $E\times E$ fractional Seshadri constants occur.
-It is important to point out that on the other hand there are always line bundles whose Seshadri constant are integral -- in fact this happens for all bundles in the cone generated by $F_1,F_2,\Delta,\Gamma$:
+It is important to point out that on the other hand there are always line bundles whose Seshadri constant are integral -- in fact this happens for all bundles in the cone in $\NS(E\times E)$ generated by the classes of $F_1,F_2,\Delta,\Gamma$:

 \begin{proposition} For line bundles \be L=\mathcal O_{E\times E}(a_1F_1+a_2F_2+a_3\Delta +a_4\Gamma) \ee with non-negative coefficients $a_i$, one has \be \eps(L) & = & \min\set{L\cdot F_1, L\cdot F_2, L\cdot \Delta, L\cdot \Gamma} \\ & = & \min\{a_2+a_3+a_4, a_1+a_3+|\sigma|^2 a_4, \\ & & \quad a_1+a_2+|1-\sigma|^2 a_4, a_1+|\sigma|^2 a_2+|1-\sigma|^2 a_3\} \,. \ee \end{proposition}